 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense loads need a container built for it.
-Our reinforced-steel lowboy roll-offs haul concrete slab tear-out, brick demo, asphalt millings, and clean dirt up to 10,000 pounds without flinching.
-The 2-to-3-foot walls let skid steers and wheelbarrows dump straight in while keeping the truck within USDOT weight limits on Omaha routes.
+Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a reinforced-steel lowboy roll-off.
+Our lowboys are spec’d to handle up to 10,000 pounds in a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without tripping USDOT truck weight limits on Omaha routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; clean loads — those without mixed wood, drywall, or trash — earn the lowest per-ton rate.
-We determine the container size and dispatch for your site super based on the estimated tonnage, and that means the dumpster stays efficient.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads — with no mixed wood, drywall, or trash in them — earn the lowest per-ton rate, and the rest are billed by the tonnage.
+I size your dumpster and dispatch the container after talking to the site super.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off ships with an included tonnage allowance; additional weight is billed at our published per-ton overage rate against the scale-house ticket at disposal.
-The cap is set by container size and is listed on your upfront quote: there are no surprises when the truck weighs in—which is why we recommend roofing tear-off jobsite containers to ensure heavy shingles do not exhaust your weight limit.
+Every construction roll-off ships with an included tonnage allowance: you pay for the weight upfront.
+Additional weight is billed at our published per-ton overage rate against the scale-house ticket; we calculate this after the truck weighs in—which is why we track every load.
+We suggest using roofing tear-off jobsite containers for shingles, as this heavy material should not eat your mixed-debris allowance.

 20-yard